-KYS has been involved in all stages of the development and implementation of the standards and was chosen to be involved because of our record of innovative practices in supporting young people.
-The primary audience for the standards is tertiary education organisations, but KYS was chosen because we are an “education-adjacent” organisation, providing services to a similar cohort of young people.
+KYS has been involved in all stages of the development and implementation of the standards and was chosen to be involved because of our record of innovative practices in supporting rangatahi.
+The primary audience for the standards is tertiary education organisations, but KYS was chosen because we are an “education-adjacent” organisation, providing services to a similar cohort of rangatahi.

 The Dyslexia Friendly Charter